twhjames/pantrypal-backend/README.md

     -   Secure password hashing and session management
 -   🧾 Receipt Processing Pipeline
     -   Short-lived AWS S3 upload URLs for receipt images
+    -   POC AWS endpoints for uploading receipts and polling results
     -   AWS Textract OCR to extract receipt content
     -   Webhook to classify OCR results and add items to the pantry